 Many recent studies have shown New York City to be one of the most tech-friendly cities in the nation, in some cases topping San Francisco.
 The city’s vast talent pool and global appeal is a draw for many companies.
 With the high-profile exit of Amazon earlier this year, however, some started to question this outlook.
 How can New York remain a global tech juggernaut?
 What do companies want to see from government leaders in order for the city to keep its appeal?

-- Archana Jayaram, Deputy Commissioner Strategic Planning and Policy, NYC Department of Buildings
+- Archana Jayaram, Deputy Commissioner Strategic Planning and Policy, New York City Department of Buildings

-- Victor Calise, Commissioner, Mayor’s Office for People with Disabilities
+- Walei Sabry, Digital Accessibility Coordinator, New York City Mayor’s Office for People with Disabilities

 - Michael O'Boyle, Executive Vice President, Capalino+Company

 - Aziz Ahmad CEO, UTC Associates

 Data Security in New York: Where We Stand

 With each high-profile data breach, new scrutiny is placed on companies to ensure they are taking appropriate data and cyber security steps.
 In all facets of public services, from health care to social services and beyond, security remains in many ways a moving target.
 Bills like the SHIELD Act remain held up in Albany, but state agencies have issued a variety of guidance and regulations.
 What are the next steps in terms of data security in New York?
 What can companies do to proactively provide solutions and work together with government to keep data safe?